crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 <img src="./assets/mainnet-address-generation/desktop-backup-mnemonic.png" />

 #### Step 5.
-A warning message will be shown on top right hand corner to remind you that the wallet is for address generation only and may not work when mainnet launch.
+A warning message will be shown on the top right hand corner to remind you that the wallet is for address generation only and may not work when mainnet launch.

 <img src="./assets/mainnet-address-generation/desktop-main-page.png" />